-A little ways back, John (W1MBG) discovered our Blog and approached us about doing a presentation for the Nashua Area Radio Club (NARC) on the design, construction and operation of our recently completed station.
+A little ways back, John (W1MBG) discovered our Blog and approached us about doing a presentation for the Nashua Area Radio Club (NARC) on the design, construction, and operation of our recently completed station.
 The NARC group invited us to their March meeting where we shared our presentation with the nice group of folks in the Club.
 I wanted to post an overview of what we shared as well as a link to the full presentation so that our readers can have a look at the material and hopefully benefit from the information that we have assembled.
-I have also used this post as an opportunity to create an index to all of the articles on this Blog related to the design, construction and performance of our station.
+I have also used this post as an opportunity to create an index to all of the articles on this Blog related to the design, construction, and performance of our station.

-Our new station project involved both the construction of a dedicated room for a new shack and a tower based antenna system.
+Our new station project involved both the construction of a dedicated room for a new shack and a tower-based antenna system.
 It took us about 1 1/2 years to build our station including the associated antenna system and we covered quite a number of areas during the project.
-Our presentation focused on some things that we did to plan and build our station that should be useful to many Hams building or upgrading anything from a simple station to an all out effort to create a state of the art multi-op station.
+Our presentation focused on some things that we did to plan and build our station that should be useful to many Hams building or upgrading anything from a simple station to an all-out effort to create a state of the art multi-op station.

-I think that its important to begin a new or upgrade station project by thinking through and writing down the goals that you have for your new station prior to purchasing equipment or beginning construction.
-This step is important because it helps you to think through what you want to accomplish and serves as a high-level blueprint for making design, equipment selection and construction decisions as you build your station.
+I think that it’s important to begin a new or upgrade station project by thinking through and writing down the goals that you have for your new station prior to purchasing equipment or beginning construction.
+This step is important because it helps you to think through what you want to accomplish and serves as a high-level blueprint for making the design, equipment selection and construction decisions as you build your station.